 Each problem will be graded on a 10/7/3/0 scale.
 A high score of 10 indicates that you worked through the entire problem and came to a correct or mostly correct solution.
 A score of 7 indicates that you made a valiant effort, a 3 will be given for a starting effort with several mistakes or incomplete work, and a 0 will be given for a minimal attempt or lack thereof.
 Partial credit will be given for all forms of evaluation, so steps (a) and (b) are in your best interest!
-If you are short on time (particularly for exams), please at least attempt to set up and show your steps for how to solve the problem.
+If you are short on time (for HW or particularly for exams), please at least attempt to set up and show how you would solve the problem to help us be able to give you partial credit.
 Please keep the following rules in mind when writing up your solution: